 At the Swissôtel Lima, concierge Lelia Diaz guides visitors to the best things to do and the right places to dine in Peru’s capital city.
 Here she offers expert guidance for business travelers.

 What should business travelers pack when visiting your city?

 Bring comfortable clothes in all seasons and sunscreen in the summer.
 You’ll need to carry a small amount of cash as you explore our city.
 Some shops and restaurants do not take credit cards—and you’ll definitely want to sample our local cuisine.

 What are your top restaurant recommendations for a business lunch or dinner?

-What’s something that surprises guests about your city or hotel?
+What’s one thing that always surprises guests about your hotel?

-If business travelers only have a few hours for leisure, what must they see?
+If business travelers only have a few hours for leisure, what must they see in your city?

 Take a walk around downtown’s historic streets and Plaza Mayor, stopping at the Government Palace and theCathedral of Lima.
 Take a tour of the catacombs at the San Francisco Convent.
 If you’re interested in archaeology, go to the Museo Larco, whose collection offers an overview of the history of ancient Peru.
 For thrill-seekers, paragliding in the Miraflores district is an affordable and unique experience.

 What’s the best option for outdoor exercise in your city?